ludodrapo/Blog/README.md

 <img src="https://raw.github.com/ludodrapo/Le-Blog-de-Ludo/main/php_insights_results.png" alt="php insights results" width="700"/>

 To try and test this blog site, you can download all the files on your server or of course clone this repository.

 To install the blog database filled with some posts and comments, please import it using the blog_db.sql script.
+Demo users are : admin, subscriber1 and subscriber2 with the same password : @My1rstBlog4U

-You'll have to check the manager.php file and modify the line 5 :
+You'll have to check the manager.php file and may have to modify the line 5 :
 ```
 const ADMIN_EMAIL = "admin@ludodrapo.fr"; //change the email adress for yours if needed
 ```